 The annual NRD files include inpatient stays that were discharged in that data year.
-For example, the 2013 NRD includes admissions that began in 2012 and were discharged in 2013.
-In contrast, we did not include admissions that began later in 2013 and extended into 2014 in the 2013 NRD.
-About one percent of discharges in the NRD started in the previous year; therefore, we expected that we were missing about one percent of admissions that started in 2013 and were subsequently discharged in 2014.
+For example, the 2014 NRD includes admissions that began in 2013 and were discharged in 2014.
+In contrast, admissions that began later in 2014 and extended into 2015 are not included in the 2014 NRD.
+About one percent of discharges in the NRD started in the previous year; therefore, we expected that we were missing about one percent of admissions that started in the data year and were subsequently discharged in the following year.
 This will be true for each year of the NRD.